Stratified space: A stratified space in the sense of Mather

 Mather gives the following definition of a stratified space.
 A prestratification on a topological space X is a partition of X into subsets (called strata) such that (a) each stratum is locally closed, (b) it is locally finite and (c) (axiom of frontier) if two strata A, B are such that the closure of A intersects B, then B lies in the closure of A. A stratification on X is a rule that assigns to a point x in X a set germ $S_x$ at x of a closed subset of X that satisfies the following axiom: for each point x in X, there exists a neighborhood U of x and a prestratification of U such that for each y in U, $S_x$ is the set germ at y of the stratum of the prestratification on U containing y.

 A stratified space is then a topological space equipped with a stratification.

 Pseudomanifold

-In the MacPherson's stratified pseudomanifolds; the strata are the differences X_{i+i}-X_{i} between sets in the filtration.
-There is also a local conical condition; there must be an almost smooth atlas where locally each little open set looks like the product of two factors R^{n}x c(L); a euclidean factor and the topological cone of a space L. Classically, here is the point where the definitions turns to be obscure, since L is asked to be a stratified pseudomanifold.
+In MacPherson's stratified pseudomanifolds; The strata are the differences X_{i+i}-X_{i} between sets in the filtration.
+There is also a local conical condition; there must be an almost smooth atlas where locally each little open set looks like the product of two factors R^{n}x c(L); a euclidean factor and the topological cone of a space L. Classically, here is the point where the definition turns to be obscure, since L is asked to be a stratified pseudomanifold.
 The logical problem is avoided by an inductive trick which makes different the objects L and X.

 The changes of charts or cocycles have no conditions in the MacPherson's original context.
 Pflaum asks them to be smooth, while in the Thom-Mather context they must preserve the above decomposition, they have to be smooth in the Euclidean factor and preserve the conical radium.